Clan Turnbull: New World

 Turnbull family were the last of the "First Family" during the Siege of Petersburg, and was the residence of Robert E. Lee for the last 13 weeks of the war.
 For their loyalty during the tough times, Lee's family bible was given to Mrs. Turnbull who had three sons, one killed and two wounded in Lee's army of Northern Virginia.
 17 Turnbulls fought for the Confederacy during the Civil War with five dying in combat (two of which in Picket's charge where family lore claims it was a Turnbull who jumped over the wall first, Jacob Turnbull 1st Sergeant for the 2nd Va was reported to be the highest-ranking NCO to lead Regiment over the wall after all officers were either killed or wounded), seven dying of disease and five of combat wounds.
 Lee's Family bible was returned by Scott V. Turnbull to R.E.
 Lee's son at Lee's funeral in 1870 per the Richmond Papers.

 French branch

 William Turnbull was born in Scotland and was an archer in the Garde Ecossaise created by Charles VII of France.
 In 1474, William was naturalized French with a royal letter of naturalization.
-At this moment, William Turnbull became "Guillaume de Tournebulle" and the founder of a French noble family established in the province of Champagne, where his descendants were lords of Saint-Lumier-La-Pouilleuse and lords of Heiltz-le-Maurupt.
-The Tournebulle coat of arms was the same than the Turnbull of Bedrule family, in French "d'argent à trois têtes de boeufs de sable".
+At this moment, William Turnbull became "Guillaume de Tournebulle" and the founder of a French noble family established in the province of Champagne, where his descendants were lords of Saint-Lumier-la-Populeuse and lords of Heiltz-le-Maurupt.
+The Tournebulle coat of arms was the same than the Turnbull of Bedrule family, in French "d'argent à trois têtes de bœufs de sable".